emacs-helm/helm/README.md

 ![helm-buffers-list](doc/helm-autoresize-mode.gif)

-You can customize the minimum and maximum height that Helm can resize with these two variable:
+You can customize the minimum and maximum height that Helm can resize with these two variables:

 - `helm-autoresize-max-height`
 - `helm-autoresize-min-height`